reiver/reiver-uuid/chapters/chrono-random/README.md

 da 59 e4 e5 f1 2c fe 32 00 35 fc 57 65 16 28 c8
 ```

-With this too, we can express this in a number of different ways:
+With this too, we can express this in different ways:

 | Format Name         | Formatted Bytes                                                               |
 |---------------------|-------------------------------------------------------------------------------|